EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="700" src="https://github.com/user-attachments/assets/d2adb80a-b1d5-465a-b29d-a6cc3847b8fa" />

-- Now that the issue has been fixed and the end user has been updated, lets close out the ticket.
+- Now that the issue has been fixed and the end user has been updated, let's close out the ticket.
 - We can now update the status of the ticket to resolved, simply by clicking on its current status, marking it resolved, and clicking close!

  <img width="700" height="700" alt="resolved" src="https://github.com/user-attachments/assets/3de6b423-76e1-43fd-abc2-9dd2c25b87b3" />

 Congratulations!
-We've meticulously navigated the lifecycle of a help desk ticket, starting from its creation by end-user Karen, to its successful resolution by agent Jane, and sucessfuly resolved a Help Desk ticket within osTicket!
+We've meticulously navigated the lifecycle of a help desk ticket, starting from its creation by end-user Karen, to its successful resolution by agent Jane, and successfully resolved a Help Desk ticket within osTicket!

 Now, on to the next example: